India and Pakistan trade fire and accusations as fears of a wider military confrontation rise

-LAHORE, Pakistan (AP) — India fired attack drones into Pakistan on Thursday, wounding four soldiers, the Pakistani military said.
+LAHORE, Pakistan (AP) — India fired attack drones into Pakistan on Thursday, killing at least two civilians, the Pakistani military said.
 India, meanwhile, accused its neighbor of attempting its own attack, as tensions soared between the nuclear-armed rivals.

 India acknowledged that it targeted Pakistan’s air defense system, and Islamabad said it shot down several of the drones.
 India said it “neutralized” Pakistan’s attempts to hit military targets.
 It was not possible to verify all of the claims.

-The back and forth came a day after Indian missiles struck several locations in Pakistan, killing 31 civilians, according to Pakistani officials.
+The exchanges came a day after Indian missiles struck several locations in Pakistan, killing 31 civilians, according to Pakistani officials.
 New Delhi said it was retaliating after gunmen killed more than two dozen people, mostly Hindu tourists, in India-controlled Kashmir last month.
 India accused Pakistan of being behind the assault.
 Islamabad denies that.

 The relationship between countries has been shaped by conflict and mutual suspicion, most notably in their dispute over Kashmir.
 They have fought two of their three wars over the Himalayan region, which is split between them and claimed by both in its entirety.